 At the very start of the project

-Case #1 At Zero sprint, a DevOps specialist can help with the definition of the tech stack and architecture of the SaaS solution while planning future functionality.
+Case #1 At Zero sprint, a DevOps specialist can help with defining the tech stack and architecture of the SaaS solution while planning its future functionality.

 Case #2 They can set different environments for testing and production.